-According to Bren, seagreens are not just the foods of the future, but the foods of the past that need to be reintegrated into our diets.
-The history of seaweed in cuisine reveals rich and complex flavor profiles that can be utilized by chef and amateur alike.
+According to Bren Smith, seagreens are not just the foods of the future, but the foods of the past that need to be reintegrated into our diets.
+The history of seaweed in cuisine reveals rich and complex flavor profiles that have been forgotten, but can be utilized by chef and amateur alike today.
 Such as the seaweed potato, which involves planting potatoes in dulce, which acts as a nutrient-dense fertilizer and an umami flavor enhancer for the potato itself.

-Since working with Headley, Bren has spread the movement to other chefs and restaurants, and included recipes in his Eat Like a Fish to help the average cook incorporate seagreens.
-Bren is not alone in his mission to change our plates.
+Since working with Headley, Smith has spread the movement to other chefs and restaurants.
+He also included recipes in his book Eat Like a Fish to help the average cook incorporate seagreens.

-Fish don’t make omega 3s, they eat them.
+Smith continued, “fish don’t make omega 3s, they eat them.
 So by eating like fish, we get the benefits while reducing the pressure on fish and fish stocks.
 Seaweeds have more protein than red meat, more vitamin C than citrus fruits, more vitamin D than milk.
 They are stunningly packed with nutrients.
 We are in this historical moment where we need to grow food that is resilient.
 For me that happens to be kelp, which is absolutely disgusting.
-Look, I have no interest in eating it at all.
+Look, I have no interest in eating it at all.”

 But when we hand it to our chefs they can they transform it into something that is palatable, beautiful, delicious.

 Beyond Delicious, The Need for Seagreens